pelgrimendekroon/daemonmaster/README.md

 Install instructions:

--Clone this repos
+* Clone this repos
--Make the folder 'html' accessible to the internet (so example.com leads to ./html) -Go to example.com/install
+* Make the folder 'html' accessible to the internet (so example.com leads to ./html)
+* Go to example.com/install
--Enter your database settings
+* Enter your database settings